- Can I buy an annual subscription for the Scribbr Plagiarism Checker?

 Because of this, you can generally follow these guidelines:

 - A score higher than 10% is troublesome.

 - A score between 5% and 10% it is not bad per se.

 Even if your score is 1%, you will need to review each similarity and decide whether it’s necessary to revise your work.

 What should I do with a found similarity?

 - What does a similarity score of 0% mean?

-A similarity score of 0% means that Turnitin hasn’t found any similarities in your text.
+A similarity score of 0% means that we haven’t found any similarities in your text.